-ADR-035: LLM stack — pydantic-ai SDK abstraction; in-process control plane; canonical purpose taxonomy
+ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 Context

-A key open question surfaced during the spike: introduce an out-of-process HTTP LLM gateway (LiteLLM Proxy self-hosted, Portkey, Cloudflare AI Gateway, Vercel AI Gateway, OpenRouter) as the routing/quota/cost/failover layer, or build that control plane in-process on top of pydantic-ai?
+A key open question surfaced during the spike: introduce an out-of-process HTTP LLM gateway (LiteLLM Proxy self-hosted, Portkey, Cloudflare AI Gateway, Vercel AI Gateway, OpenRouter) as the routing/quota/cost/failover layer, or build that control plane in-process on top of the SDK layer?
 Adversarial research and a primary-source landscape survey informed the disposition; the LiteLLM March 2026 supply-chain compromise tipped the balance further.

 Vocabulary used throughout: